dtrelogan/react-formstate/README.md

 - [File input example - iteration 1](/docs/deprecatedFileInputExample.md)
 - [File input example - iteration 2](/docs/fileInputExampleIteration2.md)
 - [File input example - iteration 3](/docs/fileInputExample.md)

+### Enhancements

+If you have an idea for improving react-formstate, or a feature request, I am happy to hear it.

+Or, feel free to fork the repository and send a pull request.

+### Contributions

+If you recognize the value of [react-formstate](https://www.npmjs.com/package/react-formstate) and [react-formstate-validation](https://www.npmjs.com/package/react-formstate-validation) please star the NPM packages and the GitHub repositories.

+Also, you can help others find the packages by recommending them and linking to them.
+Thanks!